 - Now on to size.
 In my opinion, bigger is better.
 You’re going to get a lot more detail and longevity from a bigger tattoo than you would a small one.
 Over time, the ink beneath the skin spreads slightly and can blur at the edges.
 With small tattoos, this can mean that they may end up looking less defined and more blob-like.
 We don’t want that to happen so will say if we think it’s too small.
 This isn’t to say that we don’t do small tattoos, we do!
 We just want you to have the best we can offer so will be realistic in what you can expect.

-Upon finding a suitable date for your tattoo, I will require a deposit (usually via PayPal) to secure the booking.
+I will then send a link to my calendar so you can find a suitable date for your tattoo, and pay a deposit (via PayPal) to secure the booking.
 This will then be deducted from the total cost of your tattoo on the day.

 Designs are done so they’re ready for you on the day of your appointment.
 Don’t worry, you will get to see the design before it’s tattooed on you, and you will be given an opportunity to make any changes if you wish.
 I want you to love your tattoo, so it’s important to me that you’re happy and comfortable, so please say if something isn’t right.